 Brady: "Entourage" (Season 6, Episode 5)

 Edge: Brady.
-While Manning displayed his usual comic touch in a commercial for next year's BMW Championship in Denver, Brady was on the popular HBO show as himself and even got to show off his golf swing.
+Manning displayed his usual comic touch in a commercial for the 2014 BMW Championship.
+And again on a newer commercial for Nationwide in which he hums "Hooked it just a little bit," a la his famous "Chicken parm you taste so good," line.
+But Brady was on the popular HBO show as himself -- and even got to show off his golf swing.
 It just doesn't get much cooler than that.
 (Warning: Explicit language.
 Not from Tom, of course.)

 Famous pro-am partner